techdivision/import-docs/pages/02.getting-started/02.usage/docs.38.md

 By default, if no other source directory has been configured, either as command line option or in the configuration file, all commands are searching for the CSV files and the matching OK file in the `var/importexport` directory of your Magento installation.

-> In general, it is possible to **ALWAYS** use the `import:products` command if a configuration file with the `--configuration` option has been specified.
-The different commands actually just make sure that the corresponding default configuration files will be used.

 ### Arguments

-The following configuration arguments are available:
+For the [commands](#commands) described above, the following configuration arguments are available:

 | Argument             | Description                                                     | Default value |
 |:---------------------|:----------------------------------------------------------------|:--------------|